Estate Planning for Children in California

 Call Today to Schedule a Consultation with an Experienced Estate Planning Lawyer in California

 Brasov Law is dedicated to helping people with young children establish estate plans that protect their assets and address their family’s future needs.
 Attorney Narcis Brasov is qualified to assist in all aspects of estate planning, including will drafting, trust creation, and planning for medical emergencies.
-To schedule a consultation with Mr. Brasov, call today at 213.948.2500 or request a consultation through the form below.
+To schedule a consultation with Mr. Brasov, call today at 562.485.4850 to request a consultation.